HenrySwanson/math-mondays/content/2018-09-24-monskys-theorem.md

 # Sperner's Lemma

 Consider a polygon $P$ in the plane, and some dissection of it into triangles $T_i$.
+We can interpret this dissection as a graph: the vertices are the vertices of the triangles, and the edges come from the sides of the triangle, potentially broken up by other triangles' vertices.

+Note: we're going to distinguish between **edges** (connects two vertices) and **faces** (the original sides of the polygon and the triangles, composed of multiple edges).

 As promised in the previous section, color the vertices with three colors; we'll use red, green, and blue.
-We will call a segment **purple** if it has one red and one blue endpoint.
+We will call an edge **purple** if it has one red and one blue endpoint.
 A triangle with exactly one corner of each color will be called **trichromatic**.
 (Great terminology, eh?)

 A **Sperner coloring** is a coloring of the vertices of $T_i$, using three colors, with the following properties:

 * no face of $P$, nor any face of one of the $T_i$, contains vertices of all three colors
-* there are an odd number of purple segments on the boundary of $P$
+* there are an odd number of purple edges on the boundary of $P$

 For example, the following are Sperner colorings: